Mo Alie-Cox

 Mohamed Alie-Cox (born September 19, 1993) is an American professional football tight end for the Indianapolis Colts of the National Football League (NFL).
 He played college basketball at VCU.
-Despite not having played organized football since he was a freshman in high school, Alie-Cox signed as an undrafted free agent with the Indianapolis Colts in 2017, and has remained with the team for eight seasons.
+Despite not having played organized football since he was a freshman in high school, Alie-Cox signed as an undrafted free agent with the Colts in 2017, and played for the team for nine seasons.